> Communication

 Is IT right for me?

 The IT industry is growing at a rapid rate, driven primarily by the effects of the pandemic which led to companies being dependent on digital technology for the majority of their business operations.
-By 2027, Australia will need over 1.2 million IT workers to fulfil our digital needs*.
+According to ACS Digital Pulse 2025, Australia will need 230,000 tech-skilled workers by 2030 to meet digital transformation goals.
+Discover the top 5 in-demand jobs in IT.

 Technology is changing and advancing quickly so if you thrive in a fast-paced environment, enjoy collaborating with people on building new applications and frameworks, developing more efficient and user-friendly information systems, analysing data, and enforcing cyber security, then IT is the right fit for you.